-The Rebound Adjust feature on your FLOAT 3 EVOL RC2 shocks gives you the ability to externally adjust the shock rebound damping.
-Adjustments are made by turning the RED knob or using a small flat-bladed screwdriver to turn the adjuster on the Air Sleeve Body Cap located on the end of the shock absorber.
+The Rebound Adjust feature on your FLOAT 3 EVOL RC2 shocks gives the ability to externally adjust the shock rebound damping.
+Adjustments are made by turning the red knob on the air sleeve body cap, located on the end of the shock absorber.

-For slower rebound, turn the knob/screw clockwise.
+For slower rebound, turn the red knob clockwise.